 Figure 2 presents an overview of the SCIDIVE architecture.
 In SCIDIVE, incoming network flows first pass through the Distiller, which translates packets into protocol dependent information units called Footprints.
 The Distiller is responsible for doing IP fragmentation, reassembly, decoding protocols, and finally generating the corresponding Footprints.
 A Footprint is a protocol dependent information unit, which, for example, could be composed of a SIP message or an RTP packet.
-Footprints that belong to the same session are typically grouped into a Trail.
-In general, related Footprints are grouped into a Trail and therefore, Footprints from the same session may be split into and stored in multiple Trails.
+Footprints that belong to the same session are grouped into Trails.
 In Figure 2 we have three Trails that correspond to two SIP sessions and one RTP session.